elieberson/MainInfo-Widget/README.md

 1. If there is something directly behind the widget, just roll the mouse over it.
 The widget is click-throughable and will also temporarly disappear while the mouse is over it.
 2. Hold Shift and scroll over the widget.
 This time, it will not disappear.
 Right click and the widget will jump to the other side of the screen.
 Top will go to bottom and bottom will go to top.
 3. Hold Shift and scroll over the widget.
 Left click and the widget will disapear.
-TO get the widget back, just hold Shift, scroll back to where the widget was last seen and left click again.
+To get the widget back, just hold Shift, scroll back to where the widget was last seen and left click again.
 The widget will reappear.